2025-26 Edition

 Basics of probability theory, random variables and basic transformations, univariate distributions—discrete and continuous, multivariate distributions.

-Prerequisite: STATS 120C.
-STATS 120C with a grade of B- or better
+Prerequisite: STATS 120C with a minimum grade of B-.

 STATS 200B.
 Intermediate Probability and Statistical Theory.
 4 Units.